-The purpose of this program is to prepare the student for an entry level position as a patient care technician.
+The purpose of this program is to prepare the student for an entry-level position as a patient care technician.
 The program provides competency in the fundamentals of patient care and basic nursing skills.
-The student will also gain the knowledge and skills required of home health aides as well as obtain training in basic EKG and venipuncture (for blood collection).
-Graduates will be qualified for employment in hospitals, nursing homes, and other health related organizations.
+The student will also gain the knowledge and skills required of home health aides as well as obtain training in basic ECG and venipuncture (for blood collection).
+Graduates will be qualified for employment in hospitals, nursing homes, and other health-related organizations.
 The university awards a certificate upon completion of this program.

 Request more info about PATIENT CARE TECHNICIAN